gaellm/alfred.go/README.md

 <img align="right" width="500px" src="https://repository-images.githubusercontent.com/447978404/5ba210c2-9e56-463a-88f2-7aa1a8ea55b2">

 # Alfred.go
-Because even software engineer super heros needs a good valet.
+Because even software engineer super heros needs a good butler.
 Afred.go is a mock, written in Go (Golang), for performance testing.
 Alfred manages a mock list, offers helpers, permits to trigger asynchronous actions, and offers the ability to wrap users' javascript functions; users have infinite creatives possibilities.

 The main goal is to provide a simple way to mock APIs, without developpement knowledges, with a minimum resources footprint _(thinked for cloud projects)_.
-Designed for performance, Alfred.go provides metrics, and tracing _(using [OpenTelemetry.io](https://opentelemetry.io))_ for observability.
+Designed for performance, Alfred.go provides metrics using a prometheus exporter, and tracing _(using [OpenTelemetry.io](https://opentelemetry.io))_ for observability.

 ## Easy as pie